Bergamo, Italy, March 1-2, 2018, Brembo.

 The MODCOMP is supported by Horizon 2020, the EU Framework Programme for Research and Innovation.

-The first Modcomp-project newsletter has been released, covering the following topics: Presentation of project, objectives, partners, progress, meetings and informations.
+The second Modcomp-project newsletter has been released, covering the following topics: Presentation of project, objectives, partners, progress, meetings and informations.

 Modcomp-project Tri-Fold Leaflet has been released to public.